Graduate School Handbook Part 7 – PGR wellbeing and sources of support for postgraduate researchers including personal circumstances

 - While stress is not an illness, excessive stress if not recognised and addressed can lead to serious illness such as depression.
 If stress is affecting your ability to work and prepare for your progression exam or final viva you should speak to your Director of Studies in the first instance to discuss strategies for preparing for the viva.

 - All PGRs are entitled to 12 months maternity leave.
-The PGR can apply for this via the normal suspension procedure (RD4) and can be given up to 1 year suspension from their registration;
+The PGR can apply for this via the normal suspension procedure (Personal Circumstances) and can be given up to 1 year suspension from their registration;

-- Paternity leave is 2 weeks for all PGRs regardless of how they are funded, and any requests must also be sent to the Graduate School via email;
+- Paternity leave is two weeks for all PGRs regardless of how they are funded, and any requests must also be sent to the Graduate School via email.
+A two-week extension to the next progress review submission deadline will be permitted, but no extension will be made to the maximum registration end date;

 - There is no minimum timeframe for a PGR to become eligible for parental leave, so it can be requested at any point during the PGR’s registration;